 Profit is a Stimulus to Value Creation

 The quest for profit is a powerful entrepreneurial catalyst that creates real economic and societal value.
 As an organizational goal, profit is straightforward.
 It brings tremendous clarity and operational efficiency to business.
-For these reasons and many others, profit is important to both business and to society.
+For these reasons and many others, profit is important to both business and society.

 The Shareholder-Centric View of Business

 Today, most business leaders – especially those in large, public companies – have come to believe that the primary purpose of business is to maximize profits for shareholders.
-In this view, the primary purpose of your company is to give me, the investor, a return on my investment.
+In this view, the primary purpose of a company is to give me, the investor, a return on my investment.

 Rethinking the Purpose

 This understanding of business is now facing a growing chorus of critics from all corners, including some of our most successful business leaders: